 APPLY FOR FALL 2021

-Students for Justice is a paid internship program for current college students, including those taking gap years, and very recent graduates.
-Working remotely, Students for Justice interns will engage in creative campaigns to increase voter registration, awareness, and voter turnout within communities of color in North Carolina, a critically important battleground state.
+Students for Justice is a paid internship program for current college students, including those taking gap years.
+Working mostly remotely, Students for Justice interns will engage in creative campaigns to increase voter registration, awareness, and voter turnout among young people and in communities of color.

-The fall session runs from September 13-November 5, 2021 (eight weeks), and requires a time commitment of an average of 15 hours/week.
+The fall session runs from September 13-November 12, 2021 (nine weeks), and requires a time commitment of an average of 12 hours/week.
 Interns will receive a stipend of $15/hour.

-Interns will learn from a series of guest speakers on topics related to voting rights and political organizing.
-Past program speakers have included Congressman John Sarbanes (D-MD-3) and Brenda Hyde, a community organizer with Southern Echo.
+Interns will learn from a series of guest speakers about topics related to voting rights and political organizing.
+Past program speakers have included Congressman John Sarbanes (D-MD-3) and Brenda Hyde, a community organizer with Southern Echo, a Mississippi-based program.

 Program expectations include:

 Attending a weekly informational “town hall” meeting with all interns and staff

 Meeting weekly with an assigned volunteer mentor

 Meeting at least weekly and probably more often with teammates